woycieszko/Open-Transactions/src/othint/README.txt

 	make

-If you need to tweak cmake build options e.g. some library path or if your compiler is triggering false warning and you want to disable that,
+If you need to tweak cmake build options e.g. some library path or if you get FATAL_ERROR_COMPILER and you want to skip compiler check and try to compiler anyway then:

 ON LINUX/UNIX: (e.g. Debian)
 you can make it from command line: